syncfusion-content/maui-docs/MAUI/PDF-Viewer/Scrolling.md

 {% endhighlight %}
 {% endtabs %}

-W> Please note that the PDF Viewer has built-in scrolling capability.
-Therefore, it is advised avoid placing the PDF Viewer inside other controls that also offer scrolling, such as [ScrollView](https://learn.microsoft.com/en-us/dotnet/maui/user-interface/controls/scrollview?view=net-maui-8.0).
-Nesting within such controls may cause unexpected issues.

 ## Scroll changes detection

 The `PropertyChanged` event can be used to effectively identify the scroll changes in the PDF Viewer.
 By monitoring the [HorizontalOffset](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html#Syncfusion_Maui_PdfViewer_SfPdfViewer_HorizontalOffset) and [VerticalOffset](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html#Syncfusion_Maui_PdfViewer_SfPdfViewer_VerticalOffset) property changes, you can respond to both the horizontal and vertical scroll movements respectively.